Delegates

-As fellow employees, delegates automatically share some common experiences with you.
+As fellow employees (and members), delegates automatically share some common experiences with you.
 They are in the best position to support you and other union members in the workplace to stand up for your rights.

-When you’re a union member and you encounter a problem or want to talk about making possible changes in your workplace, your delegate is the first person to approach.
-When you’ve got delegates at work, you never have to push through difficulties alone.
+When you’re a union member and you encounter a problem or want to talk about making changes in your workplace, your delegate is the first person to approach.
+Any conversation you have with a delegate is confidential.

-The purpose of having a delegate (or delegates) at work is to:
+The purpose of having a delegate (or more than one) at work is to:

 • Act as a first point of contact for members